Benefit Issuances and Use of Benefits

 Worker Responsibilities - WAC 388-412-0040

-1. When a client reports the loss of benefits from their EBT account (see below #4 for replacing benefits that paid for food destroyed in a disaster or household misfortune):
+1. When a client reports the loss of benefits from their EBT account:

 2. Determine if we can replace this type of loss;